4 Ways To Effectively Handle and Prepare For Stress

 We all have busy schedules.
 You can get lost in work or homemaking and forget to take care of yourself.
 By not taking time to relax or unwind, you're only ramping up your stress levels more.
-While taking a me day can be helpful, it's also important to have time to yourself on a regular basis.
+While taking a personal day can be helpful, it's also important to have time to yourself on a regular basis.
 This can be as little as 10 minutes in the evening to read a book or as much as setting aside a few hours on the weekend for a Netflix binge.
 Whatever helps you unwind at the end of the day will help you manage your stress.

 2. Cut back on stressors when you can

-There are a specific set of responsibilities you already have at work, school or at home.
+There are a specific set of responsibilities you already have at work, school, or at home.
 You're also probably encouraged to go above and beyond and take on more responsibility.
 Be careful about the responsibilities you take on.
 The last thing you need is way too much on your plate to handle.
-If you find yourself incredibly stressed by an extra curricular activity, cut it out of your life or take on a less demanding role.
+If you find yourself incredibly stressed by an extracurricular activity, cut it out of your life or take on a less demanding role.
 Or maybe replace a stressful hobby with a new relaxing one.
 This will give you more time to focus on more important responsibilities.
 It will also give you more time to relax at the end of the day.

 3. Make exercise and sleep a priority